tikv/website/content/docs/5.1/deploy/configure/titan.md

 enabled = true
 ```

-You can find all the Titan configuration options [here](../tikv-configuration-file/#rocksdbtitan).
+To see the information of all the Titan configuration parameters, see [Titan-related parameters](../tikv-configuration-file/#rocksdbtitan).

 ## How to fall back to RocksDB

-If you find Titan does not help or is causing read or other performance issues, you can take the following steps to fall back to RocksDB:
+If you find Titan does not help or causes read or other performance issues, you can take the following steps to fall back to RocksDB:

 1. Enter the fallback mode using `tikv-ctl`: